This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 What is a dental abscess?

 A dental abscess is a collection of pus in or around a tooth.
 A dental abscess is caused by bacteria.
 The bacteria usually enter the tooth when the enamel (outer part of the tooth) is damaged by tooth decay.
 Bacteria may also enter the tooth through a break or chip in the tooth, or a cut in the gum.
 Food particles that are stuck between the teeth for a long time may also lead to an abscess.

-What increases my risk of a dental abscess?
+What increases my risk for a dental abscess?

 - Medical conditions, such as diabetes, gastric reflux, or diseases that weaken the immune system